BharatSahAIyak/k8s/docs/developer.md

     2. Navigate to the environment you want to view logs of Service

-    3. Seach for the service and click on 3 dots and click on Logs to view logs
+    3. Search for the service and click on 3 dots and click on Logs to view logs

 4. Restarting a Service